melchor629/node-chromecaster-lib/README.md

 NOTE: Invalid values in the above options, will derive to default value.

+NOTE: For `deviceName`, try with values from `AudioInput.getDevices()`.

 **Number open()**
 Opens the Input Audio Stream.
 If the return value is different from 0, then an error has occurred.
-In this case, see `AudioInput.AudioInputErrors`.
+In this case, see `AudioInput.Error`.

 **close()**
 Closes the Input Stream, in case it was opened.